Documentation

 ExecReload=/usr/bin/caddy reload --config /etc/caddy/caddy.json

-Or, for example, if you'd like caddy to restart itself after 5s if it ever crashes unexpectedly:
+If you'd like caddy to restart itself after 5s if it ever crashes unexpectedly:

 [Service]